algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 We don't need to forecast what is in the 'void setup()' function.
 This is just all the initializations of the different components and libraries, and the setting of what is the initial state of the device.

-Now, the algorithm itself, the main loop of the firmware, is available in this diagram (please forgive the size !) :
+Now, the algorithm itself, the main loop of the firmware[^3], is available in this diagram (please forgive the size !) :

 ![algorithm diagram](data/algorithm-main-loop-diagram.png)

 It allows :
 - the battery consumption's management
 - execute parallel tasks when a theft is detected
-- to take advantage of the NFC
+- to take advantage of the NFC[^7]

 ## Power Management